giellalt/lang-smj/docs/smj.md

+# Lule Sámi morphophonological rule set                    !

-# Background
+## Background

-The file itself is located in `langs/smj/src/phonology/smj-phon.twolc`.
+The file itself is located in `lang-smj/src/fst/phonology.twolc`.
 The file is modeled upon the corresponding file for North Sámi, but has been revised and differs from it on several issues.
 The grammatical sources are Spiik 1989: Lulesamisk grammatik and Nystø and Johnsen 2001: Sámásta 2.

-# File structure
-The rule file has the sections Alphabet, Sets, Definition and Rules.
-The rules are ordered thematically, with 3 main sections: Consonant alternations (except cg), vowel alternations, and consonant gradation.
+The rule file has the sections **Alphabet, Sets, Definition** and **Rules**.
+The rules are ordered thematically, with 3 main sections: Consonant alternations (except CG), vowel alternations, and consonant gradation.

+# Declarations and definitions

-# The Alphabet section
+## The Alphabet section

-## The real Lule Sámi Alphabet
+### The real Lule Sámi Alphabet

 All Lule Saami letters are listed.
 The Lule Sámi ENG sound is represented as ñ.
 Lule Sámi letter repertoire is not fully standardised.
 In the source code we write (and you shall write!) æ; ø; ŋ, but the parser tolerates input written with the the letters ä; ö; ń, ñ (cf. the 4 rules in the file smj/src/orthography/spellrelax.regex).

+ * **small letters =**  a á b c d e f g h i j k l m n ñ ń ŋ o p q r s t u v w x y z æ:æä ä:æä ø ö å %- é ó ú í à è ò ù ì ë ü ï â ê ô û î ã ý ç č đ ð š ŧ þ ß ª

+ * **capital letters =**  A Á B C D E F G H I J K L M N Ñ Ń Ŋ O P Q R S T U V W X Y Z Æ:ÆÄ Ä:ÆÄ Ø Ö Å
+  É Ó Ú Í À È Ò Ù Ì Ë Ü Ï Â Ê Ô Û Î Ã Ý
+  Ç Č Đ Ð Š Ŧ þ

 The 3rd degree mark º is never realized, hence declared as º:0. º:0   = Gradation mark
   %/    = Literal /, not the TWOLC reserved symbol
   ':'   = Apostrophe

+Literal quotes and angles must be escaped (cf morpheme boundaries further down):

+* »
+* «
+* >
+* <

 h2, g2 etc. are consonants deleted in the Nom. m3, d3 etc. (?) are consonants that undergo certain processes word-finally.
 This issue should be looked into.
 Perhaps the two sets can be unified.
 The reason why there are more distinctions than for sme, is that the cns deletion process is more phonological in sme.

+*  ':'   =  Morphophonemes  in sme, here temporarily due to common propernoun file

+*  ':'   =  these are deleted in nom
+*  ':'   =  these can not occur before #
+*  ':'   =  Non-sámi cons clusters
+*  ':'   =  Do not change these where they would normally undergo umlaut etc

-## The Dummy symbols
+### The Dummy symbols
 The Dummy symbols are taken from the sme file for convenience, only a small part of them are actually used, they are defined in the Sets section along the way, included there as soon as they are used.
 The set of actually used Dummy symbols is thus the set declared in "Dummy".